tranlv/Self-Driving-Car-Engineer-Part-1/Traffic Sign Classifier/README.md

 Other images can be seen from the notebook

+Overrall, the current model is uncertain as it does not predict well with new images.
+I'm still not sure the reason

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)